lsrosa/kinematics_learning/fkine/README.md

+## Scripts

-- tune_fkine.py - trains fkine with different hyperparams (grid-search)
+- tune_fkine.py - trains fkine with different hyperparams using ray tune
-- compare_link_mono.py - given fkine hyperparams, train models using the Linked and Monolithic architectures
+- learn_link_mono.py - given fkine hyperparams, train models using the Linked and Monolithic architectures
-- tune_policy.py - Search for policy hyperparams using stable-baselines3 zoo (check installation instructions bellow).
-The policy uses the fkine, which is integrated withing the features_extractor.
+- plot_loss_error_dist.py - plot loss and errors figures from the paper
+- plot_x_xdot.py - plot x and xdot figures from the paper
-- learn_policy_fkine.py - learn policy given policy hyperparams
+- learn_marrtino.py - learn fkine for Marrtino model
+- control_marrtino.py - uses the learned Marrtino model for implementing the Cartesian Impedance Controller

 ## Setup